tests-always-included/mo/README.md

 {{myfunc foo bar}}
 ```

-For security reasons, this arguments are not immediately available to function calls without a flag.
+For security reasons, these arguments are not immediately available to function calls without a flag.

 #### with `--allow-function-arguments`